M. Bess Dicklow, (413) 545-3209, firstname.lastname@example.org

 UMass Extension Plant Diagnostic Lab, (413) 545-3208

 If you mail the sample, use an express delivery service such as UPS, Federal Express, or next day mail.
 You must include a completed Turf Diagnostic Form.
 The information you record on the form may be more important to the diagnosis than the sample itself, so please be comprehensive.
 Please avoid samples scheduled to arrive on Friday.
 Friday samples will not be examined until Monday which can lead to deterioration of the sample.
 Upon reaching a conclusion, the lab will call you and send, fax, or e-mail a detailed report including cultural and chemical management measures.

 Guidelines for Collecting & Packaging Turf Specimens:

 Please submit samples based on the following guidelines for turf diseases, turf insects, turf nematode assay and turfgrass identification.

 Turf Disease Specimens:

-2. Packaging the sample: Keep the sample moist and cool, but do not add water or seal tightly in plastic.
+2. Packaging the sample: Keep the sample moist and cool, but do not add water or moist paper towels or seal tightly in plastic.
 Avoid soil and moisture on the grass.
 Wet or soiled grass will deteriorate and make diagnosis impossible.
 Wrap the sample in several layers of newspaper and pack it snugly in a sturdy box.
 This keeps the soil from getting on top of the plants and obscuring the disease symptoms.
 If you suspect an unusual problem, take a sample before spraying any fungicides.
-It is often difficult to make an accurate diagnosis after a fungicide has been applied.
+It is difficult to make an accurate diagnosis after a fungicide has been applied.